mredig/NetworkHandler/Readme.md

 # Network Handler

-NetworkHandler was written to save you time by cutting out the needlessly messy boilerplate code from `UrlSession`.
+NetworkHandler was written to save you time by cutting out the needlessly messy boilerplate code from `URLSession`.
 Typically, everytime you make a network call, you have to check for errors, response codes, data existence and data validity.
 Every.
 Single..
 Time...
-Skipping those steps while using `UrlSession` might result in unforseen consequences.
+Skipping those steps while using `URLSession` might result in unforseen consequences.
 Luckily, we built `NetworkHandler` as a solution.

 NetworkHandler consists of 3 core functions:

 * `transferMahOptionalDatas`:
-	* Occasionally, you want to make network requests without needing to check for response codes.
+	* Occasionally, you want to make network requests without needing to check if data was returned from the server.
 You use  `transferMahOptionalDatas` in these situations to provide you strictly with `Data?` when successful and a `NetworkError` when unsuccessful.
 * `transferMahDatas`:
 	* This is for situations when you know a successful transaction results in legitimate data.
 You are then provided with `Data` upon success, and a `NetworkError` upon failure.
 * `transferMahCodableDatas`: